FAQs

 A. DGS does not charge any fees to become certified as a small, small diverse, or veteran business.
 However, third-party entities may charge fees to obtain their required diverse certification.

-Q. What is a Disparity study?
+Q. What is a Disparity Study?

-A. A Disparity study examines whether there are any disparities between the utilization and the availability of small diverse businesses on government contracts.
+A. A Disparity Study examines whether there are any disparities between the utilization and the availability of small diverse businesses on government contracts.
 In addition to the data analysis, the study also evaluates all findings and makes recommendations to correct any disparities.
 The study period included contracts that were awarded across a five-year period.

 Q. How can I see the Commonwealth's Disparity Study?

-Commonwealth's 2018 Disparity Study is located on BDISBO's Disparity Study page under the heading Study Results.
+A. The Commonwealth's 2018 Disparity Study is located on BDISBO's Disparity Study page under the heading Study Results.

 Q. How are Small Diverse Business (SDB) goals determined on contract by contract basis?